jaden/SnapTimer/Readme.txt

 Release history
 0.2 -
+Fixed relative paths when started from another directory Startup position dropdown is now read only
 Looping audio is stopped when the message dialog is closed.
 Set default tray popup menu to start/stop